Dan-McElroy/mcelmusic.api/docs/decisions-assumptions.md

 # Decisions & Assumptions

 ### Project Scope

-- Backend only
-- Provide public API endpoints for required operations (adding tracks, editing artist name, Artist of the Day etc)
-- Provide additional endpoints for other necessary admin functions (adding artists, editing/deleting tracks)
+From the provided requirements I decided to product a backend solution only - the requirements make mention of a homepage, but this could be developed separately as a client of this API.

+The API provides a REST interface, with Create, Read, Update and Delete operations for tracks, artists and genres.

 ### Tech Stack

-- Spring Boot Webflux application providing a REST API
-- Backed by a PostgresQL DB via Hibernate Reactive with Flyway migrations
+As the only purely technical requirement was to use a JVM language, I settled on a Java Spring Boot WebFlux API, drawing on my recent experience and my preference for reactive programming.

+The backing database is a PostgreSQL instance, primarily managed via Hibernate Reactive with migrations controlled by Flyway.
+For local development, this database was deployed as a `postgres` Docker container via Docker Compose .

 ### Limitations
 - Setting up testing environments/branching policies